zeke/devcenter-scraper/content/md/erosion-resistance.md

 Heroku's ops team keeps the underlying operating system kernel and other components up-to-date with the latest security patches.
 This is handled without any impact to running dynos except for a restart, which happens automatically and silently behind the scenes.

 Databases running on [Heroku's PostgreSQL service](http://devcenter.heroku.com/articles/heroku-postgresql) are fully managed and monitored.
 Hardware failures are handled completely by the Heroku PostgreSQL team and require no intervention from the app owner.

+## Resistance, not elimination

+Heroku's erosion resistance does not mean that your app will run forever.
+The forces of technology evolution will eventually require manual intervention by you if you want your app to continue running in a safe and stable manner.
+There are two main sources of change that will lead to manual intervention.

+### Software stack lifecycle

+The software stack that your app runs on will have its own lifecycle.
+The underlying operating system and language binaries are generally only supported for a limited time period by their respective governing bodies.

+For example, once a language runtime version becomes deprecated by the governing body, it typically will no longer receive security patches.
+Applications will have to be  migrated to a newer version of the component to remain safe and stable.

+Heroku keeps track of the software lifecycle for our supported stacks and language buildpacks, and we will notify you in advance of any changes you need to make.
+We will ensure that you have optimal migration options to the best of our abilities.

+### Heroku service changes

+Heroku's own services evolve [on a regular basis](https://devcenter.heroku.com/changelog).
+Sometimes Heroku introduces new services that will over time replace old services.
+In some cases, it will require customer intervention to move an application from an old to a new service.
+When Heroku makes these changes we notify customers well in advance, and do our best to make migration as seamless as possible.